This delicious tropical citrus protein smoothie bowl is delicious and full of protein, antioxidants, and a healthy source of energy to fuel your day!

 As long as I have 25-30 grams of protein at every meal, I feel full and satiated for a longer period of time.
 This eliminates the urge to snack on something unhealthy for a “quick fix” that leaves me crashing later.

 Getting in enough protein can sometimes be a challenge.
 That’s why I need the help of quality protein powders.
-Premier Protein® 100% Whey Protein powder has no artificial flavors, colors or sweeteners.
-Every serving has 30g of protein, with only 8g of carbs and only 3g of sugar!
-These are numbers that keep my macronutrient ratio goals in MyFitnessPal in the green!
+Look for a protein powder with no artificial flavors, colors or sweeteners.

 I’ve tried several whey protein powders and some of them have a chalky texture.
 Others that use stevia as a sweetener have a lingering, artificial after-taste.
-Premier Protein uses cane sugar and stevia leaf extract to sweeten their protein shake powders.
-In addition, there are NO soy additives!
+Look for a protein powder that uses cane sugar and stevia leaf extract to sweeten the taste.

 Tropical Citrus Protein Smoothie Bowl